sanketkhandekar/Javaprepartion/README.md

 # javaprepartion
-Simple Project just wanted to explore
+Simple Project just wanted to explore This is master